 The nature of RDDs and REDs make them meant to catch you off guard.
 Planning for incidents and specialized kits are some of the more important preps for dealing with these threats.

-Identifying whether or not an incident involves radiation is the difficult task.
+Identifying whether or not an incident involves radiation is a difficult task.
 The Boston Marathon bombing was feared to have been a dirty bomb for a period of time after the attack, which slowed the overall response to the incident.
-Radiation protection and detection equipment really comes in handy for these types of attacks.
+Radiation protection and detection equipment really come in handy for these types of attacks.

 - Bug Out Plan